 During the later part of his career, Sargent directed numerous award-winning and critically acclaimed television movies—many biographical or based on historical events.
 These include The Karen Carpenter Story (1989), Caroline?
 (1990), Never Forget (1991), Somebody’s Daughter (1992), Miss Rose White (1992), Abraham (1993), World War II: When Lions Roared (1994), the mini-series Streets of Laredo (1995), Mandela and de Klerk (1997), Miss Evers’ Boys (1997), Crime and Punishment (1998), A Lesson Before Dying (1999), For Love or Country: The Arturo Sandoval Story (2000), Bojangles (2001), Something the Lord Made (2004), Warm Springs (2005), Sybil (2007), and Sweet Nothing in My Ear (2008).

-For his directorial efforts, Sargent was nominated for nine DGA Awards, winning four times: twice in 1973 for Most Outstanding Television Director of the Year and for The Marcus Nelson Murders, the television movie which became the pilot episode of Kojak; in 2005 for Something The Lord Made, and in 2006 for Warm Springs.
+For his directorial efforts, Sargent was nominated for nine DGA Awards, winning four times: twice in 1973 for Most Outstanding Television Director of the Year and for The Marcus Nelson Murders, the television movie that led to the series Kojak; in 2005 for Something The Lord Made, and in 2006 for Warm Springs.
 Sargent was nominated for nine Primetime Emmys, winning four times; for The Marcus Nelson Murders in 1973, Love Is Never Silent in 1986, Caroline? in 1990, and Miss Rose White in 1992.

 Sargent served on the DGA’s Western Directors Council from 1974-83 as well as the 1973 and 1977 Negotiating Committees.